luannt0801/luannt0801/README.md

 - 🧑‍🎓 Graduated from the **Talented Engineer program majoring in Electronics and Telecommunications** of Hanoi University of Science and Technology -  Sep 2024

-- 🏢 AI Researcher, AI Engineer in Viettel Network, Viettel Software
+- 🏢 AI Researcher, AI Engineer

 - :computer: Research at **Future Internet Laboratory**